yichifauzi/DynamicTrees/.github/ISSUE_TEMPLATE/bug_report.md

 **Rules (Read this first!)**
 This is just a template to help you post a useful issue.
 Erase these rules and any irrelevant categories and content as you see fit.

-- Only submit issues related to the latest version of the mod for the currently supported version of Minecraft (which is currently 1.12.2 and 1.16.5).
+- Only submit issues related to the latest version of the mod for the currently supported version of Minecraft.
 - When referring to software versions always use the actual version number and never "latest".
 - Use a paste site like [Gist](https://gist.github.com) or [Pastebin](https://pastebin.com) to dump any logs or crash reports.